-Mr. Parker came to PCI from the U.S. Global Leadership Coalition where he served as Director of Communications, working with top NGOs and Fortune 500 Companies to educate Americans about the importance of global development.
-He joined the USGLC after serving as Director of Communications for the Peace Corps.
-At the Peace Corps, Mr. Parker oversaw the creative, Internet, marketing, press, and video production offices within agency.
+Mr. Parker previously served as the Director of Communications at the U.S. Global Leadership Coalition working with top NGOs and Fortune 500 Companies to educate Americans about the importance of global development.
+He joined the USGLC after serving as Director of Communications for the Peace Corps, where he oversaw the creative, digital, marketing, press, and video production offices within the agency.

 Mr. Parker holds a Master’s degree in public policy from Regent University and a Bachelor’s degree in business management from North Carolina State University.